-Steel is very strong but being heavy it will have a high centre of gravity and not sail well.
-A superstructure made of Aluminium, Wood or FRP can help to lower the centre of gravity.
+A yacht made from steel will be very strong but it is the heaviest out of all the boat building materials.
 Corrosion on steel can be a continuing problem and a maintenance headache.
 Some very good marine coatings are available on the market these days to help protect steel.
 However, if the yacht knocks or scrapes into something this can get damaged.
 Wood, Aluminium and FRP all burn, this makes steel the only fireproof material for yacht construction.
 It also has good green credentials as steel can be recycled.

 Aluminium being a softer metal, it is easier to work into any shape required for a hull.
 Aluminium does not rust as the surface forms an oxide coating which protects it.
 It can suffer corrosion if dissimilar metals are in contact with it, or stray currents, but so can steel.
 It does not require added plate thickness to allow for corrosion.
 Aluminium is expensive but if you compare it with the weight of steel needed to build the same size yacht.
 With metal being bought in £’s per lb in weight, it will be nearly half the weight of the steel needed.
 Aluminium has good green credentials as a boat building material which can be recycled.
 Aluminium has a higher scrap value compared with Steel.

 A steel vessel is made watertight with the hull and deck plating.
 The steel used should be ductile enough to be shaped, but still stiff enough to withstand the forces of the sea.
 However, the vessel gets its strength from its structure which is made up of transverse frames, internal bulkheads, and longitudinal framing.
 The structure is designed to allow a certain amount of flexibility.
 But must be strong enough to withstand the forces imposed upon it by water pressure.
 Therefore, the framework is tack welded to the hull plating.
 This makes the hull plating into small panels which do not bend so easily.